reneczka/mental-health/README.md

 ```
 ![Mental Health Treatment Distribution by Gender](images/mental_health_treatment_by_gender.png)

-The plot shows the proportion of respondents who have pursued mental health treatment, categorized by gender:

 Female: A larger percentage of females (69.4%) have sought mental health treatment compared to those who have not (30.6%).